Botman-Hotman/DataProcessor/readme.md

 `

 # Environment Vars
-The following vars are designed to work for the docker container, adjust if you wish to use a local instance of postgres
+The following vars are designed to work for the docker container, adjust if you wish to use a local instance of postgres.
+If **dev** is true it will drop and recreate all the tables within the database on every startup.

 *  dev = True
 *  debug_logs = False